 Once you have ruled out any underlying medical conditions like dog cancer or diseases and gotten some guidance from your veterinarian, it’s time to attack the problem of your picky or undereating pet.
 There are many reasons that dogs can begin to eat less when they get older, and in some cases, there is no single answer.
 As dogs get older, they may begin to change longstanding habits, develop new preferences, and otherwise manifest the aging experience in a variety of ways.
 As an owner, these changes in your longtime companion may seem sudden and catch you off guard.

 However, it is important to remember that a loss of appetite or picky eating behavior may just be a way to communicate that your dog wants you to change it up a bit.
+Play off of what you know they love too.
+If your pet loves bananas try out some banana biscuits for dogs.
 Adapting to picky eating in older dogs requires having some flexibility, and an open mindset toward finding a solution that works while also sticking with the recommended dog nutrition checklist.
 As such, owners will find that they may have to try a variety of different approaches to achieve an acceptable level of nutrition for their older dog.
 The following tips can be used as a basis for early experimentation, but your particular solution may require thinking outside of the box.